-Interior modifications - so far - have included "new" mattresses for the front bunks, a flyscreen for the roof hatch, replacement window winders, new/up-cycled curtains, improved flooring and a room divider/privacy screen.
-As we don't use gas while camping, the gas bottle holder on the drawbar has been removed and the small stove has been taken out - leaving a very nice storage area for our kettles, billies and teapot!
+Interior modifications included "new" mattresses for the front bunks, a flyscreen for the roof hatch, replacement window winders, new/up-cycled curtains, improved flooring and a room divider/privacy screen.
+As we don't use gas while camping, the gas bottle holder on the drawbar was removed and the small stove taken out - leaving a very nice storage area for our kettles, billies and teapot!

-The water tank has been cleaned and alarmingly green water hose replaced!
-The filler inlet and intake hose have been replaced.
+The water tank was cleaned and alarmingly green water hose replaced!
+The filler inlet and intake hose were replaced.

-Cold-proofing has been necessary given we are based in Victoria.
+Cold-proofing was necessary given we were based in Victoria.
 Bubble-wrap was used on the bare aluminum of our door and I made a quilted roll-up cover for that window.
-Some rear-end repair was needed also, which was the catalyst some more DIY insulation.
-We'll be house-sitting from July to September, so will take that opportunity to perform further modifications/repairs.
+Some rear-end repair was needed also, which was the catalyst for some more DIY insulation.

 In February 2017 we (finally) relocated from Victoria to Queensland (about 700km North of our original New South Wales location and 1,700km from where we lived in Victoria).
 We bought a camper trailer in mid-July - and a week later sold our caravan.
 It served us very well but we're now ready for a new style of adventuring - stay tuned!